wongstephen/Webpass-Dashboard-Frontend-Webapp/README.md

 ### Notes

-- This site is currently hosted on netlify.com.
+- This site is currently hosted on on AWS via Amplified.
-- The domain is passed through nginx proxy_pass to netlify.com
 - Hosting backend on digital ocean vps via node express server.